-Windows Updates is the safeguard of Windows 10 to get the applications, programs and whole system to run properly by sending updates in real time and ensuring optimal health for the PC.
+Windows Updates is the safeguard of Windows 10 to get the applications, programs, and the whole system to run properly by sending updates in real-time and ensuring optimal health for the PC.
 However, there are cases wherein this service fails and causes errors to appear, such as the error code 0x80072efd.

 The error 0x80072efd may be caused by an interference of the firewall of the computer or the local network while connecting to the Windows Updates server.
 It could also be that your PC has lost its internet connectivity, or that the network has limited access.

 Aside from the error occurring due to network issues, it could also be that the proxy configuration is incorrect, causing the system to be confused and ultimately giving the error code.
 Another reason may be that antivirus is blocking the connection.
 Another known reason for this error is that the MTU setting for the router is either too low or too high.

 If any of these happen while the Windows Updates program is running, then it would most likely give the 0x80072efd error.

 Before proceeding, ensure that a backup of the hard drive is available and that you have a system restore point on the ready.
 These are quick ways to ensure that you do not lose any important data or system files that might corrupt and crash the whole system once modified.

 Also, you can try refreshing the Windows Store first and see if the problem resolves by itself.
 If not, proceed with the following methods.

 The Windows Time service should be configured properly to avoid the 0x80072efd error.

 1. On the search box, type in Services and select the top result.